Workshops

 Free

-International projects, meetings and roundtables
+International projects and roundtables

-Project 1 | STANDOUT - Standards for Outdoor Sports Cities and Urban Areas
+Project 2 | STANDOUT - Standards for Outdoor Sports Cities and Urban Areas

 The STANDOUT project sets standards for outdoor sports in urban areas to improve community well-being, inclusivity, and sustainability.
 It tackles physical inactivity and inequalities by promoting green and blue spaces, fostering stakeholder collaboration, and reshaping urban planning to encourage healthier lifestyles using nature-based solutions.